Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="https://github.com/devTristan/hoverboard">Hoverboard</a>
 		</td><td>
 			Render vector tiles on canvas with leaflet (geojson, topojson, and protobuf).
 See <a href="http://tristan.io/hoverboard/">demo</a>.
+Compatible with Leaflet 0.7.x only.
 		</td><td>
 			<a href="http://tristan.io/">Tristan Davies</a>
 		</td>